 It was a quick conversation and when it ended I wanted to fly across the yard and over the fence.

 A week later, we tried our first at-home insemination.
 Kellie drove across town to pick up semen in a little round jar.
-It traveled in a small wool bag that Erin had sewn.
+It traveled in a small wool bag that Rebecca had sewn.
 Kellie kept it warm beneath her shirt.
 I waited in the bed for her to come home.
 There were no stirrups, no hospital gowns, no gloved hands or long tubes designed to fit inside my cervix.
 Once we’d emptied the jar, I turned on my side and watched the trees in our front yard.
 If it worked this time, I thought, I’d remember this view, the branches in the wind.

-Erin and Zac have two sons now, ages five and one.
+Rebecca and Daniel have two sons now, ages five and one.
 So do we.
 Their sons and our sons are biological half brothers, but they don’t care about that—not yet.
 When we get together they climb trees and build robots out of Legos and run around in the sun.
 All four of us parents share coffee and chat with the same ease we did that first night they came for dinner, only now our rapport has deepened with time and trust.
 And I look on in awe and gratitude, amazed that we built our family on something so simple as kindness, which arrived in a little round jar.